 Poor filtration is another common cause of heating system problems.
 Most manufacturers recommend that you clean or replace your filter at regular intervals.
 And in some cases, not doing so can actually void the manufacturer’s warranty.

 The heating unit’s filter system keeps harmful dirt, pet dander and other organic particles from becoming trapped in the ductwork, or being recycled throughout your home or workplace.

 If not cleaned or replaced on a regular basis, the filter can become clogged, which restricts airflow and forces your heating unit to work harder to maintain your home or workplace at a comfortable temperature.
 In the short run, this can lead to higher utility bills and, over time can shorten the lifespan of your heating unit.

 Mechanical failure is the most common cause of heating system problems, and encompasses an array of parts and components.
 Just like the family car, your heating system is made up of a variety of mechanical components which wear out over time, and as is the case with other mechanical systems – if one component fails, it can cause others to stop working properly as well.

-Having your residential or commercial HVAC system properly maintained will ensure that your home’s heating unit components don’t fail prematurely.
+Having your commercial HVAC system properly maintained by Denver heating contractors will ensure that your unit components don’t fail prematurely.
 According to Metro Energy Savers, a heating and A/C repair company located in the DFW area, seasonal inspections of your heating and cooling system can also identify small problems before they become bigger and more expensive ones.